 Living with uncertainty

-Here are some ideas that have helped others deal with the uncertainty and fear of cancer that doesn’t go away and feel more hopeful:
+Here are some ideas that have helped others feel more hopeful and deal with the uncertainty and fear of cancer that doesn’t go away:

 - Be informed.
 Learn what you can do for your health now and about the services available to you and your loved ones.
 This can give you a greater sense of control.